SiliconLabs/wiseconnect/examples/featured/low_power/twt_tcp_client/readme.md

   - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.

+  > Note:
+  > The user can configure default region specific regulatory information using `sl_wifi_region_db_config.h`.

-  - Configure the following parameters in **app.c** to test the application as per requirements
+  - Configure the following parameters in **app.c** to test the application as per requirements:
     - `SERVER_PORT` is the remote TCP server port number on the PC running iPerf.
     - `SERVER_IP` is the remote TCP server IP address on the PC running iPerf.